Macrometacorp/docs/docs/connections/index.md

 ## Limitations

-Here are some limitations that you should keep in mind as you work with collections and connections:
+Here are some limitations that you should consider as you work with collections and connections:

 - You cannot change a source connection assigned to a collection after the collection is created.
 - You cannot change a connection name.